- What to do

 The vanlife trend offers all the perks of an ‘all-inclusive’ trip – without the crowds and with a feeling of total freedom.
 Sweden’s accessible nature and varied landscape make it the perfect destination for you and your campervan.

 The ongoing trend of vanlife travellers, whose recorded encounters with nature have found their way into our feeds these days, shows no signs of slowing down.
-In fact, the demand for “vanlife” is booming at a faster rate than ever.
-Not only in terms of how many people are looking for inspiration but also in terms of the number of reconstructors of old and new vans who seem to have a never-ending line of requests to their workshops, giving rise to booming second-hand prices and a surge in rental opportunities.
+In fact, the demand for “vanlife” is booming faster than ever.
+Not only in terms of how many people are looking for inspiration but also in the number of reconstructors of old and new vans who seem to have a never-ending line of requests to their workshops, giving rise to booming second-hand prices and a surge in rental opportunities.

 If you’re curious about the vanlife community, this information will help you on the road.
-Are you already a familiar vanlife explorer, check out our practical guide for Sweden.
+Are you already a familiar vanlife explorer?
+Check out our practical guide for Sweden.

 Why choose vanlife?